MaximeRobeyns/agnfinder/docs/source/inference.rst

 where :math:`z \in \mathbb{R}^{n}`.

-In conditional LVMs, some authors choose to sample :math:`z` independently of the conditioning information :math:`x` at test time, and so they will use a standard Gaussian for the prior density :math:`p(z \vert x) = \mathcal{N}(z; 0,
+In conditional LVMs, some authors choose to sample :math:`z` independently of the conditioning information :math:`x` at test time, and they do so with a standard Gaussian for the prior density :math:`p(z \vert x) = \mathcal{N}(z; 0,
 \mathbf{I})`.
-For this application, conditioning the latent variable at test time on the photometric observations seems sensible.
-If we keep an isotropic Gaussian distribution (to match :math:`q`), then we get
+For this application however, conditioning the latent variable at test time on the photometric observations seems sensible.
+If we use an isotropic Gaussian distribution (to match our :math:`q` distribution), then we get

 .. math::